Neon6105/zabbix-pushgateway-flask/README.md

 _Get the PHP edition at https://github.com/Neon6105/zabbix-pushgateway-php_

+> [!IMPORTANT]
+> This repository is currently being rewritten with massive amounts of breaking changes.
+The current code works, but will be unsupported in the future.

 ## Installation
 1. Clone this repo to a server that sits between your push devices and Zabbix (can colo with Zabbix on a different port)
 1. Rename `example_config.py` to `_config.py`